scvolabs/scvolabs-website/index.md

 And with a bit of luck, we're [just crazy enough](http://www.wired.com/2013/02/moonshots-matter-heres-how-to-make-them-happen/) to have a shot at succeeding.

+### Internships

+We have an exciting opportunity for someone with an interest in how digital tools can be used for social good to join us on a six-week paid internship.
+You'll help us to research and review existing social tech ventures, and map out how people and organisations are already using the web, games and apps to support good causes around the world.

+This opportunity is part of a wider SCVO employability and business growth programme.
+To find out more about our opportunity please visit the [programme page](http://digital.scvo.org.uk/internships/), click the "view vacancies" button, and then use the keyword **SCVO**.

 ### Join us

 We're on the lookout for talented people.